nus-cs2103-AY2122S1/ip/docs/README.md

 Reverts the change made and prints the correct statement:

-(For example, if delete 3 is performed, followed by undo, the output is shown below:)
+(For example, if delete 3 was performed, the output is shown below:)

 ```
 Undid delete on task 3